kayamoon/build-a-playlist/README.md

 ### Configure app

-Copy `config.js.example` to `config.js` then edit it with your Spotify API key.
+Copy `config.js.example` to `config.js` then edit it with your Spotify Client ID.

 ## Start & watch